top of page

 Join us

-The Gyedi project receives foundational support and fiscal sponsorship from the OMNI Institute, where Dr. Cynthia Hazel is currently employed as a public health research manager.
-OMNI and our teams recognize that historical, cultural, structural, and social factors profoundly shape health outcomes for minority and underserved communities and individuals.
-We use ethical, community-informed, and culturally responsive approaches for the Gyedi Project and across all our community outreach work.
+The Gyedi Project recognizes that historical, cultural, structural, and social factors profoundly shape health outcomes for minority and underserved communities and individuals.
+We use ethical, community-informed, and culturally responsive approaches for our programs and across all our community outreach work.
 These approaches consider the experiences, perspectives, and needs of different populations to address health disparities, including those stemming from race/ethnicity, disability status, socioeconomic status, geography, sexual orientation, gender (identity), and their intersections.
-Read about the Gyedi project at OMNI.

 Progress